Unifi Hotspot

 • Click on "Google Sheets API"

-1. Follow steps above to set up project and enable sheets API
+1. Follow the steps above to set up the project and enable the Sheets API.

 • In the sidebar on the left, select APIs & Services > Credentials

-• Click blue "+ CREATE CREDENTIALS" and select "Service account" option
+• Click the blue "+ CREATE CREDENTIALS" and select the "Service account" option

 • Select the "JSON" key type option